-Bill Brock begins his 10th season at Baylor, serving two years as assistant coach and eight years as associate head coach.
+Bill Brock begins his 12th season at Baylor, serving two years as assistant coach and 10 years as associate head coach.
 Brock's duties include serving as recruiting coordinator, working with the Lady Bear post players, spearheading the staff's scouting efforts and making in-game player defensive assignments.

 After six years at Baylor, from 2000-06, Brock assumed the same duties at Texas Tech for three years and immediately helped orchestrate a top 10 recruiting class.
-His efforts helped prepare the foundation for a team that received its first NCAA Tournament bid in six seasons this past year.
+His efforts helped prepare the foundation for a team that received its first NCAA Tournament bid in six seasons.

 While serving as recruiting coordinator with the Lady Bear program, Brock has helped land some of the nation's best recruiting classes including the nation's No. 1 recruiting class in 2005-06 according to All Star Girls Report.
 He also developed the Lady Bears' inside game to one of elite status, led by All-Americans Brittney Griner, Destiny Williams, Sophia Young and Steffanie Blackmon.